Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 ## Scenario

 <!-- Describe the usage scenario for this template.
 Describe the challenges this recipes aims to address. -->
-This scenario aims to address the challenge of correctly configuring an Azure machine learning workspace within a Microsoft managed VNet including ensuring appropriate connectivity with common services such as Storage, Key Vault, Azure DevOps, Github actions vs code, batch endpoints, huggingFace models and other data sources like snowflake, SQL DB.
+This scenario aims to address the challenge of correctly configuring an Azure machine learning workspace within a Microsoft managed VNet including ensuring appropriate connectivity with common services such as Azure Storage Account, Azure Key Vault, Azure Container Registry, Azure DevOps.

 ⚠️ WARNING: This code is experimental at this stage and provided solely for evaluation purposes.
 It is NOT intended for production use and may contain bugs, incomplete features, or other issues.
 Use at your own risk, as it may undergo significant changes without notice, and no guarantees or support are provided.
 By using this code, you acknowledge and agree to these conditions.
 Consult the documentation or contact the maintainer if you have questions or concerns.